Primo85/swift-style-guide/README.markdown

 }
 ```

 Colons always have no space on the left and one space on the right.
-Exceptions are the ternary operator ? :, empty dictionary [:] and #selector syntax for unnamed parameters (_:).
+Exceptions are empty dictionary [:] and #selector syntax for unnamed parameters (_:).

 **Preferred:**
 ```swift